Luming-L/CEG/README.md

 A possible workflow for building supermatrix:

- 1. Find ‘universal single-copy’ orthologues across the taxonomic group ().
+ 1. Find ‘universal single-copy’ orthologues across the taxonomic group (OrthoFinder ).
  2. Make a multiple alignment of each orthogroup, respectively.
  3. Concatenate the alignments.
 The length of one concatenated alignment is the sum of each orthogroup's MSA length.